drogel/keyboard_attachable/doc/keyboard_attachable.md

 By default, this value is `Colors.transparent`.

+### transitionBuilder (`KeyboardTransitionBuilder`)

+A function that wraps a new child with an animation that makes the keyboard appear when the animation runs in the forward direction and hide when the animation runs in the reverse direction.

+This is only called when the keyboard changes its status from hidden to shown (not for each build).

+The default is `KeyboardAttachable._defaultBuilder`, which simply returns the child that was passed to `KeyboardAttachable`.

+The animation provided to the builder has the duration and curve applied to make the keyboard animation match the corresponding platform animation.

+See also:

+* `KeyboardTransitionBuilder` for more information about how a transition builder should function.

 #### child (`Widget`)

 The widget to be placed above the space that this widget can insert.